 Lüke Restaurant, 7 a.m. to 11 p.m. — Serving the original breakfast, lunch, and dinner menu in addition to a special Christmas menu.

-Morton’s Steakhouse New Orleans, 2 p.m. to 9 p.m. — Enjoy a decadent meal of steak and potatoes.
+Morton’s Steakhouse New Orleans, 2 p.m. to 9 p.m. — Treat yourself to a decadent meal of steak and potatoes.

-Nirvana Indian Cuisine, 5:30 p.m. to 10 p.m. — Samosas and curry make for a nice change of pace for your holiday dinner.
+Nirvana Indian Cuisine, 5:30 p.m. to 10 p.m. — Expand your palate with samosas and curry for your holiday dinner.

-Olde NOLA Cookery, 11:00 a.m. to 2 a.m. — It’s the sister restaurant to Oceana Grill.
+Olde NOLA Cookery, 11:00 a.m. to 2 a.m. — Olde NOLA Cookery is the sister restaurant to Oceana Grill.
 Visit one or both on Christmas day!

 Roosevelt Hotel, 10:30 a.m. to 2 p.m. — The Roosevelt’s annual, traditional Christmas brunch buffet has plenty of different foods to choose from.